 Class files containing clippings, reunion materials, etc., relevant to each class.

 Collection of correspondence and memorabilia relating to the students at Swarthmore College between 1942 and 1946.
 Includes material on the class of Chinese Naval officers and the Navy's V-12 unit.

 Alumni Records Office and surveys of alumni conducted by the College.
 Arthur Beardsley's 1894 survey of alumni was used as the basis for the Alumni Historical Catalogue, 1873-1892.
 A survey conducted by an alumni group, The Garnet Band, was used to gain support for the resumption of Swarthmore-Haverford football and the weekly publication of the Phoenix.
 After World War I, the Dean's Office conducted a survey of the military experiences of male students.
 Collection also contains procedures documents and computing instructions for the Alumni Records Office in the 1970s.

 Call number: RG6/R006

-At its inception, Swarthmore College included a large preparatory department.
-By the early 1880s, the preparatory school began to play a secondary role, and it was abolished in 1893.
+At its inception, Swarthmore College included a large preparatory department, but it began to play a secondary role by the early 1880s.
+In 1893, the preparatory division separated from the College and continued as a private institution, Swarthmore Preparatory School (see Swarthmore Historical Society Swarthmore Schools Collection, RG7/022).
 Collection contains a card file of students who attended the Swarthmore College Preparatory School.

 Call number: RG6/R007